-Last offered in 2018 and we hope to offer again in 2021.
+Last offered in 2018.
+We hope to offer this variety again in 2021.
 If you’d like to be notified the next time we offer this treasure, sign up for an email .